cbroder/acmecomdocs/site/content/acumatica-setup-and-configuration/creation-of-non-stock-item/index.md

 ### Navigation: Distribution > Inventory > Work Area > Non Stock Items

-Same as **“Stock Item”** creation.
-The only difference is, in **Item classes** under general settings tab, uncheck **“stock Item“** checkbox.
+This is mostly the same as **Stock Item** creation.
+The only difference is under General Settings in **Item Classes**.
+The **Stock Item**  checkbox should be unchecked.

 ![Creation of Item Classes](images/creation-of-non-stock-item-1.png?classes=shadow)

-Once above configuration is done, we can create the Non Stock items.
+Once the above configuration is done, Non-Stock Items can be created.

 ![Creation of Item Classes](images/creation-of-non-stock-item-2.png?classes=shadow)